isabelrem/2023-Software-Development-Assessment/docs/source/docker.rst

 Docker
 =====

 A Docker Container is available for this app.
 This still needs to be refined for full functionality with MySQL.

+*WARNING: BED files will save within Docker container and database only.
+BED files will not save locally.*